lucalullo/building-agentic-automl/README.md

 - train the selected model;
 - evaluate the model;
 - adapt automatically between classification and regression;
-- return the complete result as a structured state.
+- return the complete result together with the dataset inspection as a structured state.

 For classification: